Look at this. This is how I’ve severely damaged my wrist, to the point where I cannot even use a pencil or type this out without pain and discomfort.

 The only caveat is that if you want to get a stronger image appearing on the watercolour paper you’ll have to be in a darker room or at night if you still haven’t sorted out any window dressings ...
 You can use it in the day but the details won’t come through as easily.

-This method isn’t perfect and I’m not going to pretend your drawing is super clear - the glare of the box in the dark can be a bit much if you’re using it on a high illumination setting.
+This method isn’t perfect and I’m not going to pretend your drawing is super high definition - the glare of the box in the dark can be a bit much if you’re using it on a high illumination setting.
 But you’re not messing up your wrist or ruining your original drawings which means you can trace over and over again - tweaking your drawing, making them better, make easy compositions with other drawings, it is brilliant.

 Don’t be cheap or stupid - like I was, there are better alternatives to image transfer and using a light pad has really injected a huge amount of joy into an arduous task.
 You still might have to go back and redraw some of the finer details but at least you don’t have a crippled up wrist.